Royal Opera House Thurrock Community Chorus

-- The Royal Opera House Thurrock Community Chorus will perform in a concert as part of The Brandenburg Choral Festival 2014 on Saturday 26 April at 7.30 at St Clement Danes.
-Tickets are available by phone on 020 7766 1100 or online.
+The Royal Opera House Thurrock Community Chorus performed in a concert as part of The Brandenburg Choral Festival 2014.

 The Thurrock Community Chorus presented a newly devised show featuring music from three operas: Dido and Aeneas by Purcell, Mozart’s Idomeneo and Ludd and Isis by Richard Taylor.
 The show was written, created and devised entirely by the Chorus.

 - FUSED Thurrock Choral Festival, 29 and 30 June, London Cruise Terminal, Tilbury

 Singers and choral groups from across the area came together for two days of workshops and performances at the London Cruise Terminal as part of the FUSED Thurrock Choral Festival.
 On Saturday, the workshops ranged from an Introduction to Gospel Singing, to classes on sight-singing and vocal warm ups, while Sunday focused on young singers, including workshops on beatbox and rap.